RedExpertAlliance/katacoda-scenarios/oci-course/oci-lab-preparation-cloud-trial/step2.md

 key_file=/root/.oci/oci_api_key.pem
 </pre>

-The OCI user that you who use for these scenarios and for creating the setup of the workshop environment needs to be configured in OCI with a (newly generated) key pair; the public key should be added to the user definition (uploaded into the OCI Console or though the OCI CLI).
-The private key should be kept private (not stored in OCI).
-You need this private key to make the OCI CLI work with OCI as the intended user (in file oci-api-key.pem).
-You also need the fingerprint for the user's key.
+This step in the scenario will help you prepare these files and to add the public key half of the key pair you will generate to the OCI user.
+The private key half is used to make the OCI CLI work with OCI as the user.

 ### Gather Configuration Values in Cloud Shell